Fitting and Interpreting the Multiple Correlated Dyadic Factors Model (M-CDFM)

 This article is intended to serve as the primary citation of record

-this tutorial.
+dySEM.
 If this tutorial has informed your modeling

-strategy (including but not limited to your use of dySEM
+strategy (including but not limited to your use of dySEM),

 please cite this article.